djbiohazard/ToonRecovery/README.md

 The recovery will be loaded over NFS from the server which you provide (using option --serverip).
 You must download the NFS server image and unpack the tar.gz file into /srv/nfs.
 The image file is stored in github using LFS.
 If your git client doesn't support LFS download the image file manually.

-Then enable NFS on your server and enable NFS v2.
-Check for NFS v2 with
+Then enable NFS on your server and enable NFSv2.
+This is needed for the Toon uboot which only supports NFSv2.
+Check how to enable NFS v2 in the manuals of your linux distro.
+Check if NFSv2 is enabled with
 ```
 cat /proc/fs/nfsd/versions
 ```